tanmaynikhare45/FaunaScope-Wildlife-Camera-Trap-Analysis-Platform/README.md

 ##  Our Solution

-TrapSense AI is a comprehensive platform that combines cutting-edge computer vision with modern web technologies to deliver:
+FaunaScope AI is a comprehensive platform that combines cutting-edge computer vision with modern web technologies to deliver:

 ### Core Capabilities
 - **Smart Detection**: AI automatically identifies animals, humans, and vehicles in camera trap images